 3. Keep up-to-date with your servicing

-Getting your car serviced regularly is a form of preventative maintenance, because it ensures that everything’s running smoothly and therefore means your car’s less likely to break down when you least expect it.
+Getting your car serviced regularly is a form of preventative maintenance because it ensures that everything’s running smoothly and means your car’s less likely to breakdown when you least expect it.

-While different manufacturers have different recommended service intervals, they generally all agree that getting your vehicle serviced at least once a year is essential (or more often, if you’re driving a significant number of miles).
+While different manufacturers have different recommended service intervals, they generally all agree that getting your vehicle serviced at least once a year is essential, or more often if your mileage is significant.

 Here’s a full breakdown of the three types of service that we offer at Halfords: